 CoinCorner is an Isle of Man based service which has been around since 2014.

-But who are CoinCorner?
-How does their platform work?
+But what is CoinCorner?
+How does the platform work?
 And is CoinCorner a competitive priced way to buy Bitcoin (BTC) in the UK?

 I’ll answer these questions (and more) in this short CoinCorner review.

 CoinCorner has a 4* Trustpilot rating (454 reviews).
 Here are two reviews I picked out:

 Here are the main things people are talking about in their reviews: